saichandglobal/ssss/design/storage.md

 * Our general architecture goes in the way of using
   * 12 cores processors
   * 2 sockets
-  * 24 drives
-    * 22 for Ceph storage
+  * 96 GB of RAW storage
+    * Minimum spindle count of 16 drives
+    * Minimum HBA count of 2
-    * 2 for the OS as a raid
+    * 2 drives for the OS as a RAID 1
-    * NVMe drive on the PCIe bus for Ceph Journal (as fast as it gets)
+  * NVMe drive on the PCIe bus for Ceph Journal and Frequently Used Ceph PGs
   * 40GB nic card for general networking
   * 1GB nic card for management
 * To reduce blast radious we will have 4 independent clusters accessed through the sharding feature.